Kentucky Rural-Urban Exchange

 Photo Credit: Aron Conaway

 Regional Hosts for the 2016 Rural-Urban Exchange include: From Harlan, the Harlan Center, Higher Ground and the Southeast Community and Technical College, Pine Mountain Settlement School; From Lexington: Shane Barton (University of Kentucky Appalachian Center), Ivy Brashear (MACED), Tanya Torp (KFTC, the Justice House, Step by Step Lexington), Richard Young (North Limestone Development Corporation); From Paducah: Maiden Alley Cinema.

 Juanita performs with Bonnie “Prince” Billy and Casper at the Seedtime on the Cumberland Festival’s annual YouthBored Punk Show as a 2015 Rural-Urban Exchange Band-In-Residence

 Photo Credit: Kimberly Owsley

-Rural-Urban Exchange Mission Statement: Together, we are creating opportunities for Kentuckians to cultivate relationships across divides in order to build a more unified and equitable Commonwealth for all.
+Kentucky Rural-Urban Exchange Mission: Together, we are growing relationships across divides to build a more collaborative and connected Commonwealth.

-Rural-Urban Exchange Vision: We believe that by acknowledging our complex inheritance of historical divides and abundant assets, Kentuckians can work together to transform the present into an inclusive and equitable future.
+We believe that by acknowledging our historical divides and abundant assets, Kentuckians can work together for our shared future.

 Imagine a Kentucky where:

-- Kentuckians have a shared sense of place, and can see beyond boundaries between people and places that are imposed by traditional power structures.
+- Kentuckians have a shared sense of place, and can see beyond boundaries that exist between people and places.

-- Kentuckians are more empowered ambassadors of their communities and of Kentucky, and work together creating solutions to the challenges we face.
+- Kentuckians are ambassadors of their communities and of Kentucky, working together to create solutions to the challenges we face.

-- Kentuckians are welcome as neighbors in other communities across the Commonwealth, and are inclusive across geography, ideology, identity, race, class, sector, and other barriers.
+- Kentuckians are welcome as neighbors in other communities across geography, ideology, identity, race, class, sector, and other barriers.

 Thank you to our 2016 Kentucky Rural-Urban Exchange sponsors!